godotengine/godot-docs/classes/class_collisionpolygon2d.rst

 **Inherits:** :ref:`Node2D<class_Node2D>` **<** :ref:`CanvasItem<class_CanvasItem>` **<** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Defines a 2D collision polygon.
+Node that represents a 2D collision polygon.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-Provides a concave or convex 2D collision polygon to a :ref:`CollisionObject2D<class_CollisionObject2D>` parent.
+Provides a 2D collision polygon to a :ref:`CollisionObject2D<class_CollisionObject2D>` parent.
 Polygons can be drawn in the editor or specified by a list of vertices.

-See also :ref:`ConvexPolygonShape2D<class_ConvexPolygonShape2D>`.
+Depending on the build mode, this node effectively provides several convex shapes (by convex decomposition of the polygon) or a single concave shape made of the polygon's segments.

 In the editor, a **CollisionPolygon2D** can be generated from a :ref:`Sprite2D<class_Sprite2D>`'s outline by selecting a :ref:`Sprite2D<class_Sprite2D>` node, going to the **Sprite2D** menu at the top of the 2D editor viewport then choosing **Create CollisionPolygon2D Sibling**.